kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 - Allow backwards jumps?

+- Sinking boats?

 - Add timer to limit a frog's turn, or limit the entire game ?

 - Add another hazard/enemy object?
+Birds?
+Gators?

-- Change Death into a push back to the previous row.
+- Change Death into a push back to the previous row?

 ---